 “As people move into their late 60s and 70s, they often start having aches and pains and think they can’t garden anymore,” Shoemaker said.
 “But there are adaptations you can make that may allow you to keep gardening.”

 Ready to reap the health benefits of sowing seeds in your own garden?
 Here’s a short list of tips to help you get started.

 - Find out what kind of plants grow well in your area.
 The U.S. Department of Agriculture has a free online tool that can help.

 - Send away for free seed catalogs to explore your options.
 Seeds purchased from online retailers may be the best right now to support social distancing recommendations.
 Call ahead to make sure your order will arrive in time for spring planting.

 - Remember that you don’t need a plot of land to garden.
 Plenty of plants will grow well in a container on your balcony, porch or even indoors.
 Tomatoes and other vegetables, some fruit trees and herbs are all good candidates to start your potted-plant garden.

-- Accept the fact that your garden won’t be a 100-percent success the first time around—or maybe ever.
-But it also won’t usually be a 100-percent failure, Wood says.
-Learn from your mistakes and try again next season.
+- Your garden isn’t likely to be a 100% success the first time around — or maybe ever — and that’s OK.
+But learn from your mistakes and try again next season.